 The fastest car in the world is the Bugatti Chiron Super Sport 300+.
-Intrepid British driver Andy Wallace reached 304mph behind the wheel of this limited-edition model in August 2019, becoming the first person to cross the 300-mph threshold in a production car.
-Many of Bugatti’s rivals talk about doing 300-plus; instead of talking, the French carmaker went to the Ehra-Lessien test track in Germany and did it.
+Intrepid British driver Andy Wallace famously reached 304mph behind the wheel of this limited-edition model in August 2019, becoming the first person to cross the 300mph threshold in a production car.
+Many of Bugatti’s rivals talk about doing 300-plus; Instead of talking, the French carmaker went to the Ehra-Lessien test track in Germany, did it, and made it look easy.

 2. Hennessey Venom F5 (301mph, claimed)

+Hennessey made a name for itself when its Venom GT recorded a monumental but unofficial 270mph run in 2014.
 Boasting a claimed top speed of 301mph, the Venom F5 smashed the previous top speed figure by more than a school zone speed limit.
-To do so, Hennessey started with an all-new, 2,950-pound carbon fiber chassis (the Venom GT is based on the Lotus Exige), and bolted a 1,600-hp, 7,4-liter, twin-turbo V8 to it.
-The results are absolutely astonishing, as the car can reportedly go from zero to 249 to zero mph in less than 30 seconds.
-Hennessey has yet to confirm its top speed with the Guinness Book of World Records, so the Koenigsegg Agera RS remains the official fastest car in the world … for now.
+To do so, Hennessey started with an all-new, 2,950-pound carbon fiber chassis (the Venom GT is based on the Lotus Exige), and bolted a 1,600hp, 7,4-liter, twin-turbo V8 to it.
+The results are absolutely astonishing, and the car can reportedly go from zero to 249 to zero mph in less than 30 seconds.
+Hennessey has yet to confirm its top speed with the Guinness Book of World Records, however, so the Chiron remains on top for the time being.

 3. SSC Tuatara (300mph, claimed)

 With the Tuatara, SSC is aiming for 300mph.
 To achieve that, the new supercar uses a 5.9-liter supercharged V8 of SSC’s own design.
-The monster motor produces a claimed 1,750hp on E85 ethanol, or 1,350hp on 91-octane gasoline.
-That power is sent to the rear wheels through a seven-speed automated transmission.
-The Tuatara weighs 2,750 pounds dry, and SSC claims it is more aerodynamic than rivals such as the Hennessey Venom F5, Bugatti Chiron, and Koenigsegg Agera, boasting a drag coefficient of 0.27.
+The monster engine produces a claimed 1,750hp on E85 ethanol, or 1,350hp on 91-octane gasoline.
+That power is sent to the rear wheels through a seven-speed transmission.
+The Tuatara weighs 2,750 pounds dry, and SSC claims it is more aerodynamic than rivals such as the Hennessey Venom F5, the Bugatti Chiron, and the Koenigsegg Agera because it boasts a drag coefficient of 0.27.

 SSC will build just 100 Tuataras at a factory in West Richland, Washington.
-Deliveries are expected to begin in 2019, by which time the Tuatara may have already been crowned the new top-speed champion.
+We’re still waiting to find out if it can break the 300mph barrier.

 4. Koenigsegg Agera RS (278mph)

-To set the official record, Koenigsegg asked the Nevada Department of Transportation to close an 11-mile stretch of Route 160 between Las Vegas and Pahrump.
-On public roads, the 1,160-hp Swedish supercar hit 284.55mph during its first run and 271.19mph during the second, which averages out to 277.9mph.
+Koenigsegg held the top-speed record until Bugatti snatched the crown in August 2019 with the Chiron.
+To put the Agera RS to the test, it politely asked the Nevada Department of Transportation to close an 11-mile stretch of Route 160 between Las Vegas and Pahrump.
+On public roads, the 1,160hp Swedish supercar hit 284.55mph during its first run and 271.19mph during the second, which averages out to 277.9mph.
 Watch the run here.

 5. Hennessey Venom GT (270mph)